Yanchi, Beijing

-Yanchi Town (Wángpíng Dìqū (雁翅镇)) is a town located at the northern part of Mentougou District, Beijing, China.
+Yanchi Town (Yànchì Zhèn (雁翅镇)) is a town located at the northern part of Mentougou District, Beijing, China.
 It borders Liucun Town and Huailai County to its north, Miaofengshan and Wangping Towns to its east, Datai Subdistrict to its south, and Zhaitang Town to its west.
 It was home to 5,160 people in 2020.

 The name Yanchi (雁翅 (Wild Goose's Wings)) originated in the Yuan dynasty, and was named after a local mountain which shaped like wild goose's wings.